makaty95/ftp-wire/README.md

 :ballot_box_with_check: file receiving percentage overflow (38893%, 5889%, ...)

-:black_square_button: Server thread isn't closing when client exits
+:ballot_box_with_check: Server client sockets isn't closing when client exits

+:black_square_button: When 2 Clients order the same file at the same time using different threads, the server serves them sequentially instead of parallel

+:black_square_button: When Client exits without $bye$ command, the server have no idea

 ### Project Structure